awsdocs/aws-greengrass-developer-guide/doc_source/what-is-gg.md

 AWS Greengrass provides secure, over\-the\-air software updates of Lambda functions\.

 AWS Greengrass consists of:
 + Software distributions
   + AWS Greengrass core software
   + AWS Greengrass core SDK
 + Cloud service
   + AWS Greengrass API
 + Features
   + Lambda runtime
   + Shadows implementation
   + Message manager
   + Group management
   + Discovery service
+  + Over\-the\-air update agent
+  + Local resource access
+  + Machine learning inference

-## Greengrass Core Software<a name="gg-core"></a>
+## AWS Greengrass Core Software<a name="gg-core"></a>

-The AWS Greengrass core software provides the following functionality:
+The AWS Greengrass Core software provides the following functionality:
 + Allows deployment and execution of local applications created using Lambda functions and managed through the deployment API\.
 + Enables local messaging between devices over a secure network using a managed subscription scheme through the MQTT protocol\.
 + Ensures secure connections between devices and the cloud using device authentication and authorization\.
 + Provides secure, over\-the\-air software updates of user\-defined Lambda functions\.

-The AWS Greengrass core software consists of:
+The AWS Greengrass Core software consists of:
 + A message manager that routes messages between devices, Lambda functions, and AWS IoT\.
 + A Lambda runtime that runs user\-defined Lambda functions\.
 + An implementation of the Device Shadow service that provides a local copy of shadows, which represent your devices\.
 Shadows can be configured to sync with the cloud\.
 + A deployment agent that is notified of new or updated AWS Greengrass group configuration\.
 When new or updated configuration is detected, the deployment agent downloads the configuration data and restarts the AWS Greengrass core\.

 AWS Greengrass core instances are configured through AWS Greengrass APIs that create and update AWS Greengrass group definitions stored in the cloud\.